-Abstract impressionism is an art of abstract painting in which the artists expresses themselves through the use of colors with no need of objective representations.
-In abstract impressionism soft brush strokes builds large areas which exhibits control of entire painting expressing the artist's mental focus on inner emotions and wisdom.
+Abstract Impressionism is the art of abstract painting, in which the artists express themselves through the use of colours with no need of objective representations.
+In Abstract Impressionism, soft brush strokes build large areas, which exhibit control of the entire painting expressing the artist's mental focus on inner emotions and wisdom.

-All impressionist paintings (even abstract) express lyrical and thoughtful qualities, peace of mind an inner calmness.
-Paintings are similar to paintings of Impressionists such as Claude Monet, Pierre Auguste Renoir, Camille Pissarro, Armand Guillaumin, Edgar Degas, Édouard Manet and Vincent van Gogh.
+All Impressionist paintings (even abstract) express lyrical and thoughtful qualities, peace of mind and inner calmness.
+These paintings are similar to the paintings of Impressionists such as Claude Monet, Pierre Auguste Renoir, Camille Pissarro, Armand Guillaumin, Edgar Degas, Édouard Manet and Vincent van Gogh.
 But of course: abstract.

-On the contrary in the abstract expressionism the brush strokes are large and bold and the paint is applied in a rapid outpouring of emotion and energy.
-Brush strokes can be even violent.
-And also as in abstract impressionism done with or without purpose.
-In both styles they must be executed without fear of ruining the final outcome.
+In Abstract Expressionism, however, the brush strokes are large and bold, and the paint is applied in a rapid outpour of emotion and energy.
+Brush strokes can even be violent.
+And as in Abstract Impressionism, it can also be done with or without purpose.
+In both styles, they must be executed without fear of ruining the final outcome.

-is important.
-It was Paul Jackson Pollock, an important figure in the abstract expressionist movement, who helped introduce abstract impressionism to the world.
-Then it was introduced to Paris in the 1950s by Canadian artist Jean-Paul Riopelle.
-For contemporary abstract impressionist artists we must name Lukas Halza currently living and painting in Prague, Czech Republic.
+It was Paul Jackson Pollock, an important figure in the Abstract Expressionist movement, who helped introduce Abstract Impressionism to the world.
+Then it was introduced to Paris in the 1950s by the Canadian artist Jean-Paul Riopelle.
+We must name the Abstract Impressionist artist Lukas Halza, who currently lives and paints in Prague, Czech Republic.

-The most important predecessor of abstract impressionism were of course impressionism and any other abstract movement.
-Abstract impressionists can be divided into three groups.
-The first group are impressionists without need to pain anything concrete.
-Like if you imagine abstract Monet.
-Various colors, different positions and shapes, but very similar style.
-The second group "Color Field Painters" like Mark Rothko whose works possess intensive colors simple shapes and various qualities such as sizable canvasses and flat compositions.
-The third group is very similar to abstract expressionism "Action Painters" like Pollock and De Kooning but less, rapid and aggressive moves and much more soft style with delicate connection of surfaces of different colors.
+The most important predecessors of Abstract Impressionism were, of course, Impressionism and any other abstract movement.
+Abstract Impressionists can be divided into three groups.
+The first group consists of Impressionists without the need to paint anything concrete, like if you imagine abstract Monet.
+Various colours and different positions and shapes, but a very similar style.
+The second group consists of "Colour Field Painters" such as Mark Rothko, whose works possess intensive colours, simple shapes and various qualities such as sizable canvasses and flat compositions.
+The third group consists of "Action Painters" and is very similar to Abstract Expressionism such as Pollock and De Kooning, but less rapid and aggressive moves and a much softer style with delicate connection of surfaces of different colours.